InContextSolutions/PandaSurvey/docs/source/GettingStarted.rst

 Basic Usage
 -----------

-The goal of this utility is two transform a dataset consisting of raw demographic data from a survey into a dataset more appropriate for inference over a broader population.
+The goal of this utility is to calculate respondent weights that allow one to transform a dataset into something more appropriate for inference.
 Two sample datasets are included for testing purposes.
+As of this version of PandaSurvey, only raking has been implemented.

 Example
 ~~~~~~~

-As an example, we'll rake the include `people` dataset to match a target demographic consisting of 80% female and 50% married respondents.

-First, we import the `people` dataset and view summary information.
+We'll rake the included `People` dataset to match a target demographic consisting of 80% female and 50% married respondents.
+First, we import the `People` dataset and view summary information.

 .. code-block:: ipython